 add(3, 5);

-The syntax in JavaScript is similar; the parameters are indicated in parentheses in the definition, separated by commas.
-However, since it is a dynamically typed language, it is not necessary to indicate the types of the parameters.
+The syntax in JavaScript is similar, the parameters are indicated between parentheses in the definition, separated by commas.
+However, being a dynamically typed language, it’s not necessary to indicate the parameter types.

 // Function definition